How to Install a Brick Backsplash in the Kitchen

 Measure the length of the countertop and the desired height of the backsplash.
 Multiply the numbers, then add 10 percent to account for wastage.
 So, an 8-foot run of countertop would require around 18 square feet of brick veneer for a 24-inch backsplash.

 Cover the countertops with plastic sheeting.
 Tape the plastic in place.

 At the electric service panel, flip off the circuit breaker to turn off the electricity to the wall area.
-With the cordless drill or manual screwdriver, remove faceplates from light switches and outlets.
+Remove faceplates from light switches and outlets with the cordless drill or manual screwdriver.

 If the drywall is in good condition, it can be lightly sanded by hand with 80-grit sandpaper to scuff it up.
-This will help the thinset mortar stick better.
-Clean the wall with the shop vacuum and a dry, clean cloth.
+This will help the thin-set mortar stick better.
+Clean the wall with the shop vacuum and a dry, clean rag.

 Apply Thinset Mortar

 Use the flat side of the trowel to pick up and spread thin-set mortar on the wall.
 Then switch to the square-notch side and comb the surface to leave lines of thin-set about 1/8-inch high.

 Press Brick Veneer in Place